X-ray phase-contrast imaging: a broad overview of some fundamentals: X-ray imaging basics

 At each point $(x,y,z)$ in space, for each instant of time $t$, $\Psi(x,y,z,t)$ is a complex number.
 As such, it has magnitude and phase, so we may write:

 In the above expression, the magnitude of $\Psi(x,y,z,t)$ has been written as $\sqrt{I(x,y,z,t)}$, so that

 where $I(x,y,z,t)$ is the intensity of the field.
 The phase of $\Psi(x,y,z,t)$ has been denoted by $\phi(x,y,z,t)$.
 For the instant of time $t$, surfaces of constant phase may be identified with wave-fronts of the X-ray field.
 These fronts, in free space, move at very close to the speed $c$ of a plane wave of light in vacuum.
 Note that the speed of a structured light beam in vacuum is in general slightly different from the speed of a plane wave in vacuum (Giovannini et al., 2015).
-The wave-fronts moves in a direction that is typically away from the source generating the waves.
+The wave-fronts move in a direction that is typically away from the source generating the waves.
 See Fig.~1(a) for a pictorial representation of these concepts.

 The moving X-ray wavefronts transport energy through space and time.
-This flow of optical energy, which may be thought of as a linear momentum density or local current density, may be described by the Poynting vector:
+This flow of optical energy, which may be thought of as a linear momentum density or local current density, may be described by the Poynting vector at the instant of time $t=t_0$:

 This Poynting vector, or energy-flow vector, is perpendicular to each wave-front, and has a magnitude that is proportional to the intensity of the flowing X-ray wave.

 The X-ray current density, as embodied in Eq.~(\ref{eq:PoyntingVector}), has a very strong analogy with the current density used in classical fluid mechanics.
 It is worth dwelling on this connection so as to build up some intuitive understanding of the physical meaning of Eq.~(\ref{eq:PoyntingVector}).
 In a classical fluid, such as flowing water, the current density $\bf{j}$ at a given point will be proportional to the product of (i) the mass density (mass per unit volume) $\rho$ at that point, and (ii) the velocity of the fluid $\bf{v}$ at that point.
 Moreover, if the fluid flow is irrotational (no local ``twisting'') then this velocity can be written as the gradient of a scalar ``velocity potential'' $\xi$.
 Hence, for a classical fluid that transports mass as it flows through space and time, the current density can be written as $\bf{j}=\rho\nabla\xi$.